xinthink/react-native-material-kit/README.md

 [toggles-sample]: https://github.com/xinthink/react-native-material-kit/blob/master/Example/App/toggles.js
 [docs-switch]: http://www.xinthink.com/react-native-material-kit/docs/Lib/mdl/Switch.html

----
-It's the very beginning of the project, lots of work to be done, contributions are welcome!🍻

 ## About
-This project began with porting [MaterialKit][mdk], thanks [@nghialv][at-ng] for the great work!👍 But before long, I decided to rewrite in JSX (in progress), with no or limited help of native code.
+This project began with porting [MaterialKit][mdk], thanks [@nghialv][at-ng] for the great work!👍🖖 But before long, I decided to rewrite in JSX (in progress), with no or limited help of native code.
-'cause it would be easier for me, if I don’t have to do the porting again😵 for the forthcoming *RN Android*, although I’m not sure how to provide it on *Android* for now, which is [MD][md]’s home field😅.
+Life would be easier for me, if I don’t have to do the porting again😵 for the forthcoming *RN Android*, although I have no idea how to provide it on *Android* for now, which is [MD][md]’s home field😅.

+And lastly, it’s the very beginning of the project, lots of work to be done, ***contributions*** are welcome!🍻

 [at-ng]: https://github.com/nghialv
 [mdk]: https://github.com/nghialv/MaterialKit